Isaac Hempstead Wright: Personal life

 Beginning in 2017, Hempstead Wright was a student at the University of Birmingham until dropping out early in order to focus on his acting career.
-In 2019 he returned to university to study neuroscience in London, saying that he intended to continue to act while doing so.
+In 2019, he returned to university to study neuroscience at University College London, saying that he intended to continue to act while doing so.
+He earned a BSc in neuroscience, and later authored a paper on "oculomotor changes in Progressive Supranuclear Palsy (PSP)".

 In December 2019, Hempstead Wright, a secular humanist, became a patron of the humanist charity Humanists UK.

+On 24 October 2025, Hempstead Wright announced on Instagram that he had married.